-These proposals are not expected to impact on other Council services as they will be developed to take into account the Government's 30 hour childcare offer, but should also result in reduced management time required from the Schools and Early Years team.
-Any management savings would form part of the service area management restructure proposals.
+These proposals are not expected to impact on other Council services as they will be developed to take into account the Government's 30 hour childcare offer.
+However they should result in reduced management time required from the Schools and Early Years team and Human Resources.